clawpack/doc/doc/about.rst

 [LeVeque-FVMHP]_.
 Virtually all of the figures in this book were generated using Clawpack (version 4.3).
-See :ref:`book` for a list of available examples with pointers to the codes and resulting plots.
+See :ref:`fvmbook` for a list of available examples with pointers to the codes and resulting plots.

 See the :ref:`biblio` for some pointers to papers describing Clawpack and